 Top predators perform critical roles in the ecosystem they inhabit by providing top-down regulation of the trophic pyramid.
 We do carnivore research in Romania and in Ohio.

 Romania hosts a significant proportion of the European carnivore populations (brown bear, Eurasian lynx, gray wolf), and their conservation status in Romania influences the European-level conservation strategies.
 For brown bears, hunting represents a major source of contention between the regulatory agencies and ENGOs, stemming from a less-than rigorous approach to estimating abundances (which hunting quotas rely on).
-We work with Romanian academics, NGOs and EPAs to develop monitoring protocols for large carnivores applicable to Romania’s geographic and economic conditions (http://www.carnivoremari.ro/home.php; http://www.wolflife.eu/; http://connectcarpathians.ro/?lang=en).
+We work with Romanian academics, NGOs and EPAs to develop monitoring protocols for large carnivores (http://www.carnivoremari.ro/home.php; http://www.wolflife.eu/; http://connectcarpathians.ro/?lang=en).
 We are also assessing the sustainability of large carnivore hunting (see our paper in Journal of Applied Ecology), and evaluate brown bear home ranges and habitat selection in Eastern Carpathians.

-In Ohio, we work with Ohio Dept of Natural Resources on carnivore ecology and determining patterns of species occurrence in SE Ohio.
+In Ohio, we work with Ohio Department of Natural Resources on carnivore ecology and determining patterns of species occurrence in SE Ohio.
 The focal species are bobcat and grey fox.
-We implemented a camera trapping in Summer 2016, which forms the basis for a Honors Tutorial College Senior Thesis by Mackenzie Rich.
+We implemented a camera trapping in Summer 2016, which formed the basis for a Honors Tutorial College Senior Thesis by Mackenzie Rich.

 Mitigation of deer-vehicle collisions in the Nelsonville Bypass of US Highway 33; we work with the Ohio Dept of Transportation to monitor deer movements and the efficacy of road mortality mitigation structures using remote cameras and pellet count surveys